CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 - I have been able to run sheet shuttle i have started creating a plug in and pr should be up and ready for review from the technical leaders.
 The challenge is now how to implement the plug in together with sheet shuttle something i am still looking into and planning to schedule office hours for.

+Aveet Desai
+- I have been working on the code of converting google sheets into a markdown file.
+Unlike gradeAlert, where this is done from a csv file, we would have to convert from a google url.

 ## Sprint Review and Retrospective